rebeccoder/cook-book/README.md

 ## Credits

 The Code Institute's Mini Project on Non-Relational Database Management Systems and the Introduction to Flask: The Flask Framework walkthrough was a big inspiration for the logic of this application

 Images were sourced through Google Image search.
 All credits for these remain with the original photographers.

-A huge thank you to my Mentor Richard for his wisdom and knowledge and encouragement throughout!
+A massive thank you to my Mentor Richard for his wisdom, knowledge and encouragement throughout!

-Also a huge thanks to all the tutors a code institute for all their help when debugging my code
+Also a huge thanks to all the tutors at code institute for all their help when debugging my code, I couldn't have done it without them.